-The form/subject teacher remains responsible for working with the pupil on a daily basis.
+A form teacher and subject teachers remain responsible for working with the pupil on a daily basis.
 Where the interventions involve group or 1:1 teaching away from the main class teacher, they still retain responsibility for the learning of the pupil.
-Class teachers and the Head of Learning Support/SENCO will work alongside teaching assistants involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
-The Head of Learning Support/SENCO will support the class teacher in the further assessment of the pupil's particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.
-At times, the Head of Learning Support/SENCO may work 1:1 with pupils to support their learning.
+Class teachers and the Head of Learning Support will work alongside teaching assistants involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
+The Head of Learning Support will support the class teacher in the further assessment of the pupil's particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.
+At times, the Head of Learning Support may work 1:1 with pupils to support their learning.